-Throughout her musical career for more than 11 years, Grace has performed in various music festivals and collaborated with numerous great Indonesian musicians and bands such as Iwan Fals, Jamie Aditya, Benny Likumahuwa Jazz Connection (Benny Likumahuwa, Barry Likumahuwa, Edi Syakhroni and Doni Joesran), Venche Manuhutu & David Manuhutu, Tulus, DJ Andezzz, The Milo, just to name a few.
+Throughout her musical career for more than 12 years, Grace has performed in various music festivals, collaborated with an array of great Indonesian musicians and bands such as Iwan Fals, Jamie Aditya, Benny Likumahuwa Jazz Connection, and guest featured on tracks by Tulus, DJ Andezzz, Starlight and The Milo.

 Grace released her debut album HELA in 2016, produced by Tesla Manaf, marking her introduction as a solo artist.
 Grace has currently released 3 music videos from her debut album.
 Diam, which is the only track in HELA that uses Indonesian language and sung by acapella format, Better to Love, a track delivered with pop-motown arrangements and Fallin', a sentimental track that shows her effortless silky-smooth tone-a cross between soft voice and comforting melody.